skirsdeda/django-reactjs-boilerplate/README.md

 I won't explain in detail what each package is good for.
 Finding out what you really need is essentially one of the really hard parts when starting out with ReactJS.
 Describing the reasons behind each of these packages would go far beyond the scope of this quick tutorial.
+A lot of this stuff has to do with [Babel](http://babeljs.io), which is a tool that "transpiles" cutting edge JavaScript syntax into something that browsers support.

 When you have created the file, you can install the packages via `npm intsall`.
 This will create a `node_modules` folder, so we should also add that folder to `.gitignore`.
+If you don't have `npm` installed, now is a good time to google for it and find out how to install it on your OS.

-Now we are able to use `webpack` - in theory.
+After you ran `npm install`, you should be able to use `webpack` - in theory.

-In praxis, we must create quite a monstrous config first.
+In praxis, you need to create quite a monstrous config first.
 I will cheat a little bit and already split it into two files because that will be quite helpful later.
 The first file is called `webpack.base.config.js` and looks like this: